AsteriskAmpersand/Ice-Stable/README.md

 #### 【 User Interface Changes 】 ####
 - Equipment UIs now show true Attack (aka Raw) and true Element values for weapons.
-  - > This removes the useless bloat multipliers that aren't actually used by the game for any calculations.
+  - > This removes the useless bloat multipliers that were artificially inflating numbers in UIs, but weren't actually being used by the game for any calculations.
+- Chat UI:
+  - Maximum message length increased to 60 (up from 40).
-- Chat channel no longer changes during certain actions (joining party/session/etc).
+  - The selected chat channel no longer changes during certain actions (joining party/session/etc).
 - Quantity selection UIs now support two new behaviors when increment/decrementing by 1:
   - Decrementing below 1 will now loop around to the maximum possible quantity.
   - Incrementing above the maximum possible quantity will now loop around to 1.